spike-project/spike/README.md

 * The batch mode supports multiprocessing, both with MPI and natively on multi-core machines (still in-progress)
 * large 2D-FT-ICR are stored in a hierarchical format, easyly displayed with an interactive program.
 * data-sets are handled in the HDF5 standard file-format, which allows virtually unlimited file size ( _tested up to 200 Gb_ ).
-* Version : this is 0.7 beta version

 #### running stand-alone programs